 Jungmaven :: hemp + organic cotton tees + sweatshirts :: made in the USA :: women's + men's

 If the goal is to buy an entirely compostable garment, I would caution about the probability that these pieces are sewn with polyester thread in order to increase durability.
+Pansy does proclaim proudly that "everything we make can be thrown on your compost pile + become part of the earth again"!
 I tried to mostly avoid picturing items with zippers, snaps, elastic and grommets, because they would also not be compostable (but could be cut out before composting).

 One way to avoid all of those items (choose cotton thread) would be to sew your own activewear out of organic cotton, hemp, or wool with the help of one of these sewing patterns: